RickRomig/bashscripts/README.md

 ### clean-bin
 1. Cleans up the ~/bin directory by removing all backup files ending with a tilde and copying files recently created or modified to a designated folder which is set in the `$SCRIPTDIR` variable.
-2. The script incorporates a menu to select the timeframe for the new and modified scripts to be copied to an archival directory.
-Files from the current day, the previous 24 hours, or the last two days.
+2. The script uses the `rsync` command to synchronize the ~/bin directory with the designated script archive.
+The `function` sub-directory is included while the `Testing` sub-directory is excluded.
+The `rsync` command can be modified to suit your needs.
 3. If the script is run from anywhere other than the `~/bin` directory, it uses `pushd` to go to `~/bin` for the cleanup and then uses `popd` to return to directory from where it was launched.

 ### dos2linux